barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

         }
     }

-    /** Remove the first node from the list
+    /** Remove the first node from the datastructures.list
-     @return The removed node's data or null if the list is empty */
+     @return The removed node's data or null if the datastructures.list is empty */
     private E removeFirst() {
         Node<E> temp = head;
         if (head != null) {
             head = head.next;
         }
-        // Return data at old head or null if list is empty if (temp != null) {
+        // Return data at old head or null if datastructures.list is empty if (temp != null) {
             size--;
             return temp.data;